ckan/ckanext-xloader/README.rst

 comes later on, then this will cause the load to error at that point, leaving it half-loaded into DataStore.

-Express Loader - loads all the cells as text, before allowing the admin to convert columns to the types they want (using the Data Dictionary feature).
+XLoader - loads all the cells as text, before allowing the admin to convert columns to the types they want (using the Data Dictionary feature).
 In future it could do automatic detection and conversion.